LOCAL PRODUCTION WITH A PURPOSE

-MAC is proud to announce the Digital Media Center for Community Engagement (DMC).
-Jack Kelly, Director of the DMC, brings his experience as a former PBS broadcaster to Morgan County to teach media skills for youth and adults, and collaborates with media figures from TV, film and print to bring this program to life.
+MAC is proud to be home to the Digital Media Center for Community Engagement (DMC).
+Rick Watson, Director of the DMC, brings his experience as a DMC volunteer to teach media skills for youth and adults, and collaborates with media figures from TV, film and print to bring this program to life.
 Workshops use experiential learning methods and internships working in the field to teach media and journalism skills.
 This program is funded by NEA Our Town and West Virginia Commission on the Arts grants.

 Project Open Voice: Berkeley Springs Community Matters

-MAC has partnered with COMCAST to offer a website portal (digital PEG Channel) that will allow groups, clubs, associations and businesses in Morgan County to share information, news and events about their organizations through the world wide web.
-MAC will offer training on how organizations can create their own content and videos through the DMC.
-To learn more about how to become a partner organization, call Jack Kelly, DMC Director at 304-258-2300.
+MAC partners with COMCAST to offer a website portal (digital PEG Channel) that allows groups, clubs, associations and businesses in Morgan County to share information, news and events about their organizations through the world wide web.
+MAC offers training on how organizations can create their own content and videos through the DMC.
+To learn more about how to become a partner organization, call Rick Watson, DMC Director at 304-258-2300.

 For info on what else is going on around Berkeley Springs check: http://www.BerkeleySpringsCommunityMatters.com,